DateFebruary 22, 2015

 People get nominated and voted on by their peers because of the work they did that year.
 Having people appreciate the work you do adds to the bottom-line.
 When a movie is nominated for an Oscar, ticket sales aren’t the only thing that see a boost.
 DVD sales for Oscar nominees no longer in theaters also jump.

 Of course, we are not in a popularity contest in our business, but having our peers (employees, business partners, vendors, and the community at large) value the work we do, the way we act, and the resulting product we produce, does give us the respect we need to be a star and demand the spotlight as we take the stage.
 (I’m just loving all these movie metaphors.)

-As you sit down Sunday night to soak in the 2015 Academy Awards show, ask yourself how are YOU doing as the main actor of your company.
+As you sit down Sunday night to soak in the Academy Awards show, ask yourself how are you doing as the main actor of your company.
 Is the script you’ve written for your story really what you want it to look like?
 Do you have the best Producer, Supporting Actors, and Crew around you to make this a Box Office Smash?
-Or will it show up on the Rotten Tomatoes list instead.

 Lastly, when you do win, remember to thank all those who made it possible during your acceptance speech.
 Don’t forget the team that stood behind you when things were tough and production was behind schedule.
 Remember the others who made you look good and only showed your good side in the final cut.
 Your cast and crew need to be recognized for the tireless work they do in the background while you take a bow.